freyjaforever/auto-annotated-portfolio/content/pages/projects/project-two.md

 date: '2021-12-20'
 client: Awesome client
 description: >-
-  Simple anding page and picture galleries as a portfolio for an actor and director
+  Simple landing page, about page, and picture galleries for an actor and director
 featuredImage:
   type: ImageBlock